-How can you keep track of your out-of-pocket total?
+How can you keep track of your TrOOP total?

-• We will help you.
-The Part D Explanation of Benefits ("Part D EOB") report we send to you includes the current amount of your TrOOP costs.
-Section 3 in this chapter explains about this report.

-• Make sure we have the information we need.
+- We will help you.
+The Part D Explanation of Benefits ("Part D EOB") summary we send to you includes the current amount of your TrOOP costs.
+Section 3 in this chapter explains this report. - Make sure we have the information we need.
 Section 3.2 explains what you can do to help make sure that our records of what you have spent are complete and up to date.